Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 Key-Set Pocket Watch

 Setting a watch with a key is accomplished by turning the arbor that carries the hands.
-If your center arbor is square in shape, then you have a key-set watch.
-When setting, keep the key perpendicular to the dial and make sure you don't disturb the horizontal alignment of the hands.
+Never attempt to set the watch by moving the hands directly... you'll just break the hand.
+If your center arbor is square in shape, then you have a key-set watch.s When setting, keep the key perpendicular to the dial and make sure you don't disturb the horizontal alignment of the hands.
 The minute hand and hour hand must remain perfectly flat and parallel after you're finished setting the watch.

 Pendant-Set Pocket Watch